-The SENCO:
+The SENDCo:

-The SENCO has the day to day responsibility for the operation of the SEND policy and the provision in school.
-This includes the line management of teaching assistants who give support to individual and groups of pupil with SEN. The SENCO provides training, guidance and support to all staff in relation to meeting the needs of pupils with SEN. The SENCO has a key role in developing positive partnerships with parents and other external agencies in order to fully address the needs and support progress for pupils with SEN. The SENCO will also take a key role in supporting the transition of pupils with SEN to different settings.
+The SENDCo has the day-to-day responsibility for the operation of the SEND policy and the provision in school.
+This includes the line management of teaching assistants who give support to individual and groups of pupils with SEND.
+The SENDCo provides training, guidance and support to all staff in relation to meeting the needs of pupils with SEND.
+The SENDCo has a key role in developing positive partnerships with parents and other external agencies in order to fully address the needs and support progress for pupils with SEND.
+The SENDCo will also take a key role in supporting the transition of pupils with SEND to different settings.